pimutils/vdirsyncer/docs/contributing.rst

 Running tests, how to set up your development environment
 ---------------------------------------------------------

-For many patches, it might suffice to just let Travis run the tests.
-However, Travis is slow, so you might want to run them locally too.
+For many patches, it might suffice to just let CI run the tests.
+However, CI is slow, so you might want to run them locally too.
 For this, set up a virtualenv_ and run this inside of it::

     # install: